violetzxd/AutoSceneGen/README.md

 - `data/`: Example accident videos and datasets for scenario generation and testing.
 - `doc/`: Detailed documentation of the framework, including a step-by-step guide for using the framework.

+## Notice

+The relevant code, dataset, and demonstration video are currently being organized.
+Please be patient and wait for further results.

 ## License